excid-io/seccon-dev/kyverno/README.CONT-VERIFY.KYVERNO.md

 helm install kyverno kyverno/kyverno -n kyverno --create-namespace  #check their website for HA installation
 ```

+Afterwards, we need to write a policy for each verification we want to run.
+We want to verify:
+1. container signature
+2. sbom attestation
+3. slsa provenance attestation

+For this reason, we write a .yaml file found under `kyverno/policies` that includes one policy for each of the aforementioned bullets.

+According to the documentation, we can have a policies that verify the image signature and attestations.
+This is done using the `verifyImages` option in the .yaml file.
+More specifically, one rule is for verifying the image signature alone (rule *verify-image-signature-keyless*).
+There we define under the `attestors` field that the verification should be done in a keyless way.

+The next rule, verifies the SBOM.
+Under the `attestations` field we declare some `conditions`, **PLUS** the way we want to verify the attestation, that is, in a keyless way.
+Since attestations are signed in-toto statements, we want to:
+1. verify the signature
+2. verify some expectations found in the payload

+**Note**: Kyverno uses **JMESPath** as a JSON parser.
+All conditions are written using this parser's syntax.

+Last rule verifies the SLSA provenance attestation.
+Similarly to the SBOM attestation, we define how the attestation signature should be verified, plus some conditions.

+**If and only if** all policies evaluate to **true** - i.e., there are no false conditions or signatures that could not be verified - will a container image Deployment (or whatever else match is specified in the policy) be accepted in the cluster.

 #### FluxCD
 [FluxCD](https://fluxcd.io/) is a Continious Deployment tool.
 When we make changes to OCI container images or their corresponding .yaml files in a git repo, these changes are automatically detected by Flux.
 It pulls the new changes and applies them to the cluster.
 The git repo is the source of truth.
 Whatever configuration exists in the git repo, is applied in the cluster.